ChijinZ/security_advisories/pdffigures/readme.md

 When testcase (see: https://github.com/ChijinZ/security_advisories/blob/master/pdffigures/crash.pdf) was input into **pdffigures** (command: *pdffigures -f testfile* ), a **SEGV** signal was triggered.

-It seems that the unordered_map *fontNameCounts* has no element when the input pdf is blank page.
-And the variable is used to access its first element in TextUtils.cpp:157:
+It seems that the unordered_map *fontNameCounts* has no element And access its first element in TextUtils.cpp:157:

     modeFontName = fontNameCounts.begin()->first